la-mar/sunstruck-api/README.md

 2. Install the project dependencies defined in [pyproject.toml](pyproject.toml): `poetry install`
 3. Source your .env file if your IDE/terminal doesn't do so automatically: `source .env`
 4. Optional: Populate the database with sample data [sample data](docs/data): `poetry run seed_db`
-5. Launch the application and its supporting components: `docker-compose up`
+5. Launch the application and its supporting components: `docker-compose up`.
+   - By default, the app will be served at [http://0.0.0.0:8000](http://0.0.0.0:8000).

-- If you need to startover with a clean database, you can generate a fresh one by running `make recreate-and-seed-db`.
+- If you need to startover with a clean database, you can generate a fresh one by running `sunstruck db recreate && seed_db` or `make recreate-and-seed-db`.

 ### Commands